danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 <details>
   <summary>Click to read</summary>

-- [X] Indicate option to read Dedekind (and Cantor) end of secend semester.
-- [X] Complete revision of Cantor notes and include in schedule.
-- [X] Flag paper topics and add to supplement.
 - [ ] Add Newton Leibniz lemma 10 from old manual.
 - [ ] Check to see if other readings from old manual are flagged.
-- [X] Get Frege article from Kutler manual and reference in schedule.
-- [X] Link to Kutler Dedekind Cut article.
-- [X] Put link to Kutler calculus manual.
 - [ ] Reorganize filesystem for hyperlinked documents not in supplement.
-- [X] Added proposition from I.4 to assignment III.4
 - [ ] Flag missing props from Densmore.
 - [ ] Go through emails 2021-22 to find more documents to put in Supplement.
-- [X] Add Leibniz Isochronic Line reading into supplement.
 - [ ] Correct Kutler-Brann exchange and retypeset.
-- [X] Link to Benardete article on infinite and measurement

 ### Possible To Do's
   <details>